Bill of quantities: Contingency sum

 A contingency sum is an item found within a bill of quantities.

-The item refers to unforeseeable cost likely to be incurred during the contract.
+The item refers to unforeseeable cost likely to be incurred during the contracts.

 There are two types of contingency sum.
 The first refers to a specific item, e.g., "additional alterations to services when installing said shower unit", where an item for alterations to existing services is not contained within the bill of quantities but some work is envisaged.

 The second type of sum is where money can be allocated to any item, within the bill of quantities, in the same way as the above example or used as "additional work to be undertaken by the contractor, at the request of the contract administrator".

 The first is usually approximated by the client’s PQS and the second by the contractors QS (or commercial manager).